S. Korean slavery victim seeks UN justice as time runs out

 “Both South Korea and Japan keep waiting for us to die, but I will fight until the very end,” Lee said in a recent interview at The Associated Press office in Seoul, across the street from the Japanese Embassy.
 She said her campaign is aimed at pressuring Japan to fully accept responsibility and acknowledge its past military sexual slavery as war crimes and properly educate its public about the abuses, through textbooks and memorials.

-“I think time has so far waited for me so that I can clinch my teeth and do everything that I can to resolve this issue,” Lee said.
+“I think time has so far waited for me so that I can clench my teeth and do everything that I can to resolve this issue,” Lee said.

 Grievances over sexual slavery, forced labor and other abuses stemming from Japan’s brutal colonial rule of the Korean Peninsula before the end of World War II have strained Seoul-Tokyo relations in recent years as the animosities spilled over to trade and military cooperation issues.
 The disputes have frustrated Washington, which wants stronger three-way cooperation with its Asian allies to confront challenges posed by North Korea and China.